lenoraporter/doc-site/public/docs/buttons.md

 ---
 title: Button Component
-description: Documentation for the Button component.
+description: The Button component is used to trigger actions and submit forms.
 ---

-# Button Component

-The Button component is used to trigger actions and submit forms.
 It is one of the most fundamental components in a UI.

 ## Usage